-Modification of awards
+Modification, replacements or cancellation of awards

 A change in the terms or conditions of the awards is accounted for as a modification of the award.
 Incremental compensation cost is measured as the excess, if any, of the fair value of the modified award over the fair value of the original award immediately before its terms are modified, measured based on the fair value of the awards and other pertinent factors at the modification date.
 For vested awards, the Company recognizes incremental compensation cost in the period the modification occurs.
 For unvested awards, the Company recognizes over the remaining requisite service period, the sum of the incremental compensation cost and the remaining unrecognized compensation cost for the original award on the modification date.
 If the fair value of the modified award is lower than the fair value of the original award immediately before modification, the minimum compensation cost the Company recognizes is the cost of the original award.
-There were no modifications to the awards during the year ended December 31, 2018 and 2017.
+Cancellation of an award accompanied by the concurrent grant of (or offer to grant) a replacement award or other valuable consideration shall be accounted for as a modification of the terms of the cancelled award.
+Cancellation of an award without the concurrent grant or offer of a replacement award is treated as a settlement for no consideration.
+There were no modifications to the awards during the year ended December 31, 2019 and 2018, and 335,900 and nil share options were cancelled during the years ended December 31, 2019 and 2018, respectively.